 In liquid culture media like Trypticase soy broth or Nutrient broth, a flocculent growth of the bacterium occurs at the bottom along with the sides of the tube or flask (whatever is used) with a little or no turbidity throughout the solution, which is further analyzed for the morphology (under the microscope), gram reaction, biochemical tests, and Yersinia pestis-specific tests.

-In Blood Agar medium, some of the strains show Gamma hemolysis i.e. no hemolysis occur on blood agar medium but the colonies are brown colored due to the absorption of the hemin pigment.
+In Blood Agar medium, some of the strains show Gamma hemolysis i.e. no hemolysis occurs on blood agar medium but the colonies are brown-colored due to the absorption of the hemin pigment.

 In MacConkey Agar medium, the colonies of Yersinia pestis are colorless due to the lack of lactose fermentation which is of great importance in differentiating Y. pestis from other Bacteria that may present in the specimen, especially from Gram-positive bacteria and E. coli & Klebsiella species which are lactose fermentors and gives Pink colored colonies on MacConkey agar medium.

 In Ghee or Oil Broth medium, the oil floats on the top of the broth so a Characteristics growth of the organism occurs as it hangs down into the broth from the surface of the broth resembling the stalactite and popularly known as Stalactite growth.